rafaelpd887/Car-dealership/README.md

-# Lighthouse Challenge - Data Scientist
+# Data Scientist Challenge
-This directory contains files related to the Lighthouse challenge from Indicium.
+This directory contains files related to the Data Scientist challenge.

 - Requirement files with all used packages can be found in “codes and packages” in the script “packages_project_lh.R”.